ejbaran/docs-1/docs/build-apps/connect.md

 Genesis hash: [GENESIS_HASH]
 ```

-Check that the `genesis-id` and the `genesis-hash`, as shown in the REST response below.
+Check the `genesis-id` and the `genesis-hash`, as shown in the REST response below.
 Ensure both match your chosen network before proceeding.

 ```json hl_lines="5 6" tab="Response"
 {